This post may contain affiliate links. Please see my disclosure policy for details.

 It’s far from reality.
-Talking, people playing videos or phoning on loudspeaker happens a lot in Asia.
+Talking, people playing videos, or phoning on loudspeakers happens a lot in Asia.

 In Australia, this was the complete opposite.
 Our driver threatened to leave us at the roadside if we uttered a single sound after 10 pm!

 But, he was a little crazy.
-I’ve been on buses without curtains to hide the traffic headlights, buses which seem to think neon disco lights are a good idea and buses which play music all through the night.
+I’ve been on buses without curtains to hide the traffic headlights, buses that seem to think neon disco lights are a good idea, and buses that play music all through the night.

 4. If you have a neck pillow, use it!